-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-The policies applied in these consolidated financial statements are based on the IFRS issued and outstanding as at August 31, 2023.
+These financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The policies applied in these financial statements are based on the IFRS issued and outstanding as at August 31, 2024.